blakeface/weather-forecast-app/README.md

 # weather-forecast-app

 This app was built with Angular within a strict 4-hour timeframe.
+Please visit the "submitted" branch to view the submitted draft.
+The following is refactored to included a testing suite, a package manager, and a build manager.

 ##Hosting:
 Deployed with Firebase at: